mhightower83/Spi0Utils/README.md

 and /HOLD or two data pins SD2 and SD3 when in a Quad-data mode.
 When QE is clear the pin functions /WP and /HOLD are enabled.
 If the /HOLD pin is held `LOW`, the Flash is put on hold and its output lines float.
 If /HOLD is `LOW` too long, a WDT Reset will occur.
-When QE is set, the pin functions /WP[<sup>1</sup>](https://github.com/mhightower83/Arduino-ESP8266-misc/wiki/Pins-GPIO9-and-GPIO10/#1-nuance) and /HOLD are disabled and those physical pins become SD2 and SD3 when Quad transfers are made, which only occurs with a quad Flash instruction.
+When QE is set, the pin functions /WP and /HOLD are disabled and those physical pins become SD2 and SD3 when Quad transfers are made, which only occurs with a quad Flash instruction.
 Otherwise, the pins float and are ignored by the Flash.

-By selecting `SPI Flash Mode: "DIO"` for our Sketch build, we have the SPI0 controller setup for DIO operations thus no Quad Flash instructions will be used.
-In this ideal case, we set the volatile copy of the QE bit, before calling `pinMode()` to configure GPIO9 and GPIO10 for the Sketch.
-By setting the QE bit in the Flash Status Register, we disable the pin functions /WP[<sup>1</sup>](https://github.com/mhightower83/Arduino-ESP8266-misc/wiki/Pins-GPIO9-and-GPIO10/#1-nuance) and /HOLD so that no crash will occur from reassigning ESP8266's mux pin from /HOLD to GPIO9 or /WP to GPIO10.
-The SPI Flash memory pins for /WP and /HOLD are still connected; however, they stay in the Float state because the SPI0 controller is _not_ configured to use Quad instructions.
+By selecting `SPI Flash Mode: "DIO"` for our Sketch build, we have the SPI0 controller setup for DIO operations.
+Thus, the quad-flash instructions are not used.
+In this ideal case, we set the volatile copy of the QE bit before calling `pinMode()` to configure GPIO9 and GPIO10 for the Sketch.
+By setting the QE bit in the Flash Status Register, we disable the pin functions /WP and /HOLD so that no crash will occur from reassigning ESP8266's mux pin from /HOLD to GPIO9 or /WP to GPIO10.
+The SPI Flash memory pins for /WP and /HOLD are still connected;
+however, they stay in the Float state because the SPI0 controller is _not_ configured to use Quad instructions.
+For some flash devices to ignore the /WP pin, both SRP1 and SRP0 must be set to 0.
+I find some datasheets to be confusing on this point.

 This is for the ideal case where an ESP8266 Module works well with all SPI Flash Modes, QIO, QOUT, DIO, and DOUT.
 While we don't use QIO or QOUT mode, a device that functions with those options is more likely to support turning off pin functions /WP and /HOLD in a way we are familiar with.

-#### <sup>1</sup> Nuance
-Not all Flash devices that claim to disable pin function /WP with QE=1, fully do so.
-To fully ignore the /WP pin, some Flash require SRP1 and SRP0 set to 0.
-This was my case with BergMicro, Winbond, and XMC Flash; however, GigaDevice worked as I expected.
-I must be reading something, into the datasheet, that is not there.
-From what I have seen so far except for the QE bit, it would be best that all bits in SR1 and SR2 are zero.

 ## Two main steps for using this library

 1. Run the "Analyze" example on your module or development board.
 It will evaluate if the SPI flash memory on your board supports turning off pin functions /WP and /HOLD.
 "Analyze" will also confirm if builtin support is